jasper-sw/clash-royale-bot/README.md

 # clash-royale-bot
-This is a mulitpurpose bot / api wrapper for the official supercell clash royale api that allows you to monitor player data and respond in real time to events that take place in game.
+This is a mulitpurpose bot / api wrapper for the official supercell clash royale api I wrote for fun that allows you to monitor player data and respond in real time to events that take place in game.
 Actions available include texting your friends annoying messages when they lose games and congradulations when they win.

 Supercell clash royale docs:
 https://developer.clashroyale.com/#/documentation